-(a) The Plan, the Award Agreement (with Exhibit B) and this PECA constitute the entire agreement governing the terms of the award of the PSUs to me.

-(b) This PECA shall be governed by Maryland law, without regard to its provisions governing conflicts of law.
+- (a) The Plan, the Award Agreement (with Exhibit B) and this PECA constitute the entire agreement governing the terms of the award of the PSUs to me. - (b) This PECA shall be governed by Maryland law, without regard to its provisions governing conflicts of law.
 Any enforcement of, or challenge to, this PECA may only be brought in the United States District Court for the District of Maryland, unless it is determined that such court does not have subject matter jurisdiction, in which case any such enforcement or challenge must be brought in the Circuit Court of Montgomery County in the State of Maryland.
 Both parties consent to the proper jurisdiction and venue of such court, as applicable, for the purpose of enforcing or challenging this PECA.
 This Section 7(b) shall not apply to residents of California.

-(c) This PECA shall inure to the benefit of the Corporation's successors and assigns and may be assigned by the Corporation without my consent.

-(d) This PECA provides for certain obligations on my part following the Termination Date and shall not, by implication or otherwise, affect in any way my obligations to the Corporation during the term of my employment by the Corporation, whether pursuant to written agreements between the Corporation and me, the provisions of applicable Corporate policies that may be adopted from time to time or applicable law or regulation.

-(e) The restrictive covenants and other terms in this PECA are to be read consistent with the terms of any other restrictive covenants or other agreements that I have executed with the Corporation; provided, however, to the extent there is a conflict between/among such agreements, such agreements shall be construed as providing the broadest possible protections to the Corporation, even if such construction would require provisions of more than one such agreement to be given effect.

-(f) The obligations I have undertaken in this PECA shall survive the Termination Date and no dispute regarding any other provisions of this PECA or regarding my employment or the termination of my employment shall prevent the operation and enforcement of these obligations.
+- (c) This PECA shall inure to the benefit of the Corporation's successors and assigns and may be assigned by the Corporation without my consent. - (d) This PECA provides for certain obligations on my part following the Termination Date and shall not, by implication or otherwise, affect in any way my obligations to the Corporation during the term of my employment by the Corporation, whether pursuant to written agreements between the Corporation and me, the provisions of applicable Corporate policies that may be adopted from time to time or applicable law or regulation. - (e) The restrictive covenants and other terms in this PECA are to be read consistent with the terms of any other restrictive covenants or other agreements that I have executed with the Corporation; provided, however, to the extent there is a conflict between/among such agreements, such agreements shall be construed as providing the broadest possible protections to the Corporation, even if such construction would require provisions of more than one such agreement to be given effect. - (f) The obligations I have undertaken in this PECA shall survive the Termination Date and no dispute regarding any other provisions of this PECA or regarding my employment or the termination of my employment shall prevent the operation and enforcement of these obligations. - (g) I acknowledge and agree that different restrictive covenant obligations than those set forth above may apply to me if I reside or work in certain jurisdictions.
+While I reside or work in such a jurisdiction, including on my last day of employment with the Corporation, I agree that the restricted activities set forth above, as well as any other applicable obligations set forth in this PECA, shall be superseded only as set forth in the applicable Addendum attached hereto.

-This PECA is effective as of the acceptance by me of the award of PSU under the Award Agreement and is not contingent on the vesting of my PSU Award.
+This PECA is effective as of the acceptance by me of the award of PSUs under the Award Agreement and is not contingent on the vesting of my PSU Award.